jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 ![A diagram showing the rough layout of a Kubernetes cluster][kube-cluster]

-Each master has a copy of a distributed key-value store called *etcd*, which is where the configuration describing what should be running lives.
+Each master has a copy of a distributed key-value store called *etcd*, which is where configuration describing what should be running lives.
 You control Kubernetes by editing this configuration to describe how you want your applications to run.
 Things watching that configuration on the master then go forth to make reality match it.

 The configuration files you write to describe your kubernetes environment are written in YAML, which is a [superset of JSON][json2yaml].
-You'll normally use the `kubectl` CLI tool to interact with the API provided by the Kubernetes cluster, but you can manually communicate with it via its HTTP interface using JSON as well.
+Most of the time, you'll write a bunch of these files and then push them to Kubernetes via the API that it provides.
+This is normally done via the `kubectl` CLI tool which just provides an interface to the API.
+You can manually talk to the API via its HTTP interface using JSON as well.

-At a basic level, a running Kubernetes cluster consists of various *Pods*, each of which contains one or more Docker containers.
-We create *Services* to describe how the Pods can communicate with each other and the outside world.
-Instead of directly creating Pods, we tend to create *Controllers* that take care of scaling the number of Pods up and down and transitioning between old and new versions of Pods.
-Finally, we can describe the environment and storage that we want attached to Pods so that our application can store state, and we can adapt the configuration given to our containers.
+At a basic level, a running Kubernetes cluster consists of:

+- *Pods*, each of which contains one or more Docker containers.
+- *Services*, which describe how these Pods can communicate with each other and the outside world.
+- *Controllers*, that we tend to create instead of directly working with Pods.
+These take care of things like scaling the number of Pods up and down and transitioning between old and new versions of Pods as we update their configuration.
+- *ConfigMaps* and *Secrets*, which are just configuration files that store variables you want to provide to the containers inside our Pods (as either files or environment variables).
+- *PersistentVolumes* and *PersistentVolumeClaims*, which allow you to define persistent storage and make it available to our containers.

 I'll look at each of these things in turn, stopping short of persistent storage and leaving that as an exercise for the reader, but I hope by then you'll have gained a decent intuition for how Kubernetes works.